Key’s Direct Care Position

 With new hands-on knowledge of the many facets of human services and an understanding of the roles of the different professionals involved, the direct care worker assists in coordinating the best treatment services for each client.

-Within the 18-month time-limited position, a direct care worker will not only learn and build direct care worker competency skills but they will be led by their supervisor to identify and develop a career path plan which may include: assistance with graduate school research and enrollment; additional exposure and/or training in a specific human services-related area of interest; leadership and guidance to prepare the direct care worker for an internal promotion; or outsource placement assistance for a new position outside of the agency.
+A direct care worker will not only learn and build direct care worker competency skills but they will be led by their supervisor to identify and develop a career path plan which may include: assistance with graduate school research and enrollment; additional exposure and/or training in a specific human services-related area of interest; leadership and guidance to prepare the direct care worker for an internal promotion; or outsource placement assistance for a new position outside of the agency.

 Many of Key’s former employees have selected career paths that have led them to positions such as social workers, probation officers, local and state police officers, therapists, clinicians, teachers, special education teachers, guidance counselors, school adjustment counselors, attorneys, and supervisors/managers at other provider agencies.

 Key strives to promote the growth and development of all its employees.
-Over the past 43 years, Key has introduced thousands of human/social service professionals into an exciting and interesting career by providing them with their first intensive direct care, supervisory and/or clinical experience.
+Over the past 49 years, Key has introduced thousands of human/social service professionals into an exciting and interesting career by providing them with their first intensive direct care, supervisory and/or clinical experience.